dev-bootcamp-2019/final-project-gretzke/README.md

     truffle compile && migrate --reset

+This will set up the smart contract and some stores and items for you.
 Last but not least serve the frontend

     ng serve